What Happens If It Rains While Getting a New Roof?

 Roof Decking Absorbing Moisture

-- Vulnerability of Exposed Decking: If the roof decking is exposed during installation and gets wet, it can absorb moisture.
-This exposure is especially problematic with wooden decking, which can swell and warp when wet.
+• Vulnerability of Exposed Decking: If the roof decking becomes wet during installation, it can absorb moisture, particularly problematic for wood, which may swell and warp.

-- Long-term Effects: Over time, this absorbed moisture can lead to rot and mold growth underneath the new roof.
-These issues compromise the structural integrity of the decking and by extension, the entire roofing system.
+• Long-term Effects: This absorbed moisture can lead to rot and mold growth beneath the new roof, jeopardizing the decking’s structural integrity and the roofing system as a whole.

 Long-term Structural Weakness

-Moisture damage from rain creates an environment conducive to long-term issues such as:
+Moisture damage from rain can create conditions conducive to long-term issues such as:

-- Structural Weakness: Persistent moisture can weaken the structural components of your roof.
-Wooden elements like trusses and rafters can deteriorate over time if exposed to moisture repeatedly.
+• Structural Weakness: Continuous moisture exposure can weaken the roof’s structural components.
+Wooden elements like trusses and rafters can deteriorate over time if repeatedly exposed to moisture.

 Risks Posed by Rain-Soaked Materials